 will take you to the mountaintop, not the peak.
 You’ll have to walk up the stairs then take the funicular to near the Fansipan’s peak.

 The central town of Sapa has to its own a dreamy and romantic atmosphere, especially when it’s covered in mist and cloud.
 By no means should you skip this town when coming to Sapa, it’s a wonderful base to explore further areas.
 And Sapa Town itself has a lot of things for visitors to enjoy.

 Why not come up the 1800m-peaked dragon-jaw shaped mountain for the panoramic view of Sapa and Muong Hoa Valley.
-The path up is easy and on the mountaintop there is a Cloud Yard if you want to conquer all the way.
-At lower attitude, part of the mountain was made into a flower garden with hundreds of orchid kinds and other flowers.
+The path up is easy and on the mountaintop, there is a Cloud Yard if you want to conquer all the way.
+At a lower altitude, part of the mountain was made into a flower garden with hundreds of orchid kinds and other flowers.
 A romantic hangout for couples and friends.

 Admission: 70,000VND/adult, 20,000VND/child.

-Sapa Church is not far away from Ham Rong Mountain, it only costs you a short walk.
+Sapa Vietnam Church is not far away from Ham Rong Mountain, it only costs you a short walk.
 The church was built in 1895, made entirely of stones, and considered to be the most ancient vestiges of the French.

 Nowadays, Sapa Church is the symbol of Sapa town, especially when it’s covered in mist or snow.
-The front of the church is a huge square where a lot of local activities to take place, some cultural performance on Saturday.
+The front of the church is a huge square where a lot of local activities take place, some cultural performances on Saturday.
 Take the camera with you for some really unique photos of the Church.

-- Sapa Market: The market of Sapa is not only a center for goods exchanging but also a meeting place of Hmong, Dao, Nung ethnic minorities.
-Located in the center of Sapa (Luong Dinh Cua Street), the market is not easy to miss with thousands of goods, hand-made products on display.
-Tourists can also buy pharmaceutical products, forestry products and brocade clothing.
+The market of Sapa is not only a center for goods exchange but also a meeting place for Hmong, Dao, and Nung ethnic minorities.
+Located in the center of Sapa (Luong Dinh Cua Street), the market is not easy to miss with thousands of goods, and hand-made products on display.
+Tourists can also buy pharmaceutical products, forestry products, and brocade clothing.
 Food to enjoy here is the local specialty ‘Thang Co’ – a soup made from horse meat, bacon, borecole, chayote, corn wine.